 But what are the symptoms?
 How can you recognize it?

 What Is Sundown Syndrome?

 For starters, you must keep a close check on the symptoms of the patient to recognize it.
 It’s quite as easy to misdiagnose patients.
 After all, these symptoms aren’t exclusive to sundowners alone.

 As we’ve stated before, sundown syndrome is an attribute of dementia.
 It usually manifests itself around the time the sun goes down.
 When this happens, patients suffering from the syndrome end up feeling ill.
 They start behaving in a very particular manner which may seem bizarre to the untrained eyes.

-Patients with sundown syndrome will experience problems sleeping.
-They also feel restless, anxious, agitated, confused, or disoriented at dusk and it can continue throughout the night.
-In fact, it’s the disoriented state at dusk and at night, which leads to the disease’s name.
+Patients with sundown syndrome will experience sleeping problems.
+They also feel restless, anxious, agitated, confused, or disoriented at dusk, and it can continue throughout the night.
+In fact, the disoriented state at dusk and at night leads to the disease’s name.